 ***These past years have been full of extraordinary memories for me and I will continue to share them with you in my e-mail letters and also in the photos on my website's album, "In The Field".

 I dedicate this year's "Pin-Ups For Vets" project to all of our ill Veterans and recovering Troops who are hospitalized in facilities all over the U.S. and overseas, to their hard-working caregivers, to our retired Veterans who have honorably served our country, to the military families who have made so many sacrifices, and finally to the courageous active duty troops who are currently serving in the United States military.
 I would like to also honor the four year military service of my late Grandpa Lou who served in the U.S. Army during World War II.
 Finally, I would like to dedicate this project to our heroic troops who have lost their lives in the service to our country and to those troops who are missing in action.
 We will not forget you...

 A Reminder from Gina Elise. . .

 Please tell your family and friends to visit my website at www.pinupsforvets.com to place an order a “Pin-Ups For Vets” item.
 You can use your credit card on this secure website by selecting the “Order Now” button or by mailing a check to: Pin-Ups For Vets,

 Please send me a photo of yourself posing with your "Pin-Ups For Vets" item, so I can post it on my website’s “In The Field” pages.
 That section is my favorite part of the website because I get to see the wonderful faces of the project supporters!
 Thank you all for those wonderful photos and letters.

-Your generous support in making your purchases here, along with your efforts to help me spread the word about this special project, will guarantee that the 2013 "Pin-Ups For Vets" fundraiser will once again be another success.
+Your generous support in making your purchases here, along with your efforts to help me spread the word about this special project, will guarantee that this year's "Pin-Ups For Vets" fundraiser will once again be another success.
 I am so very honored to continue my work for our Veterans and Troops.
 Thank you all so very much for your generous and thoughtful support.

 With much love and appreciation,